 - Shows up as one of the many attachments you can use to customize your characters in Tales of Xillia 2.
-It can also be recolored and re-sized to make it look extra hilarious.
+It can also be recolored and re-sized (At max size, it's almost as large as the wearer) to make it look extra hilarious.

 - In Parappa The Rapper 2, one of the levels has a teacher, Hairdresser Octopus who's been brainwashed so all of the customers at his salon are forced into getting one of these.
 During the level, Parappa and Octopus cut everyone's hair (particular Lammy's) back to normal.

 - Speaking of Lammy, in Um Jammer Lammy, during one of the flashbacks in the Stage 7 cutscene, Lammy got one as a result of electrocuting herself from plugging in electrical equipment.